stonesbg/pulumi-cdk-rust-shorty/README.md

 # URL Shortener

-A serverless URL shortener built with AWS CDK (TypeScript) and Rust Lambda functions.
+A serverless URL shortener built with AWS CDK (TypeScript) and Rust Lambda functions initially and then converted to pulumi-cdk afterwards.
+This is just a practice project to see how the pulumi-cdk works

 ## Architecture

-- AWS CDK for infrastructure as code
+- AWS CDK for infrastructure as code / pulumi-cdk
 - DynamoDB for storing URL mappings
 - Lambda functions written in Rust
 - API Gateway for HTTP endpoints